Community-led action

 “Could you use electric equipment, a rake, or a broom instead?”

 Dear Gardener / Landscaping Team, Thank you for the work you do to care for our yard.
 We are trying to reduce noise and air pollution at our home, so we are asking that gas-powered leaf blowers not be used on our property.
 Please use electric equipment, a rake, broom, or another quieter method when possible.
 San Carlos has information about rebates for electric leaf blowers and batteries, including information for residents and commercial landscapers.
-Thank you for helping make our neighborhood cleaner, quieter, and healthier.
+You can find rebate information here: www.quietsancarlos.org Thank you for helping make our neighborhood cleaner, quieter, and healthier.
 Sincerely, ________________________

 Ask your neighbors to help